-Looking at this issue from a purely medical standpoint, the New England Journal of Medicine reported in their March 7, 2002 issue that infants conceived with use of intracytoplasmic sperm injection or in-vitro fertilization have twice as high a risk of a major birth defect as naturally conceived infants (6).
-Other complications from assisted reproductive technologies were described as well (7, 8).
-These procedures, while fraught with complication, are considerably less involved than human cloning!
+Looking at this issue from a purely medical standpoint, the New England Journal of Medicine reported in their March 7, 2002 issue that infants conceived with use of intracytoplasmic sperm injection or in-vitro fertilization have twice as high a risk of a major birth defect as naturally conceived infants.6 Other complications from assisted reproductive technologies were described as well.7 These procedures, while fraught with complication, are considerably less involved than human cloning!

 How can one possibly consider the mad dash to be the first to clone a human medically responsible, without proper research or regard for the welfare of the innocent infant!

 What about an unsuccessful clone?
 Dolly was one out of 277 tries.
 What possible misadventure would be created?
 Who would be responsible?
 Suppose the misadventure procreates?!

-A recent distinction has been made between reproductive cloning and therapeutic cloning.
-While reproductive cloning, the actual cloning of a live human being, is almost universally abhorred, there are those who would consider therapeutic cloning, or nuclear transplantation to produce human embryos as sources of stem cells, acceptable.
-However, one must realize that even therapeutic cloning results in the inevitable death of the human embryo when the embryo's stem cells are harvested, and thus is utilitarian at the expense of life, and can only be considered immoral and unacceptable.
-(8, 9).
+A recent distinction has been made between reproductive cloning and therapeutic cloning.8 Reproductive cloning, the actual cloning of a live human being, is almost universally abhorred.
+There are actually some who would consider therapeutic cloning, or nuclear transplantation to produce human embryos as sources of stem cells, acceptable.9 However, one must realize that even therapeutic cloning results in the inevitable death of the human embryo when the embryo's stem cells are harvested, and thus is utilitarian at the expense of life, and can only be considered immoral and unacceptable.

 Ethicists encourage scientists to proceed in their research to relieve human affliction but to do so in a moral fashion.
 From a humanitarian point of view, I suggest to the scientists that we must first take care of those humans that already occupy this planet.
-Perhaps they will be kind enough to donate monies allocated for cloning to feed the hundreds of millions that go to bed hungry each night and shelter the homeless, before they resume their research on cloning (10).
+Perhaps they will be kind enough to donate monies allocated for cloning to feed the hundreds of millions that go to bed hungry each night and shelter the homeless before they resume their research on cloning.

 (1) Wilmut I, Schnieke AE, McWhir J, Kind AJ, Campbell KHS.
 "Viable offspring derived from fetal and adult mammalian cells."
 Nature 385:810-813, 1997.